kushaniperera/Blog/pages/Regenbrecht, Zwanenburg and Langlotz 2022.md

   published-year:: 2022
   DOI:: [10.1109/MPRV.2022.3152993](https://doi.org/10.1109/MPRV.2022.3152993)
   citation:: H. Regenbrecht, S. Zwanenburg and T. Langlotz, "Pervasive Augmented Reality—Technology and Ethics," in *IEEE Pervasive Computing*, vol. 21, no. 3, pp. 84-91, 1 July-Sept.
 2022, doi: 10.1109/MPRV.2022.3152993.
+- [[card]] has investigated how the sophisticated technology affect the society.
+They identify that there is a potential for unethical data exploitation given the massive amount of data that would be gathered by an omnipresent, continuous technology such as PAR.
+They further states the  ethical importance of communicating the state of data collection to bystanders.
+The study further delves into the importance of health and safety considerations especially related to the prolonged exposure to PAR, which is still under-researched.
+Additionally, the study points out that due to the nature of PAR being seamlessly integrated in the real-world that there can be dangers in users being unable to distinguish augmentations from what is real.
+-
 - To augment the most helpful and relevant content in any context, Pervasive AR systems need to capture the spatial and temporal context using a diverse array of sensors to determine, e.g., location, orientation, physical environment, gestures, and aspects of the user’s state.
   "Location& Tracking:
 - LOCATION AND TRACKING